smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 {:.info-box}

-Just a heads up: the spec & submission instructions for your AV diary are in two parts---the weekly video part, and "reflective portfolio" part (due in weeks 5 & 9 only).
+Just a heads up: the spec & submission instructions for your AV diary are in two parts---the weekly video part, and portfolio part (due in weeks 5 & 9 only).

 ### Weekly videos